QuTech-Delft/cQASM-spec/README.md

 #### Conditionals and loops

-Structures such as conditional execution and loops are described using classical jump instructions and labels.
+Structures such as conditional execution and loops are described using classical jump gates and labels.
 Label syntax is borrowed from classical assembly languages:

     start: